Frequently Asked Questions

 • Make targeted outreach and recruitment efforts

-• Place job postings on sites and in ads that may attract diverse publications
+• Place job postings on sites and in ads that may attract diverse populations

 • Attend career fairs